Multi-Armed Sampling Problem and the End of Exploration: AN OPTIMAL ALGORITHM

-\section{An Optimal Algorithm}
+\section{AN OPTIMAL ALGORITHM}

-In this section, we introduce the Active Sampling with Exploration (ASE) algorithm, which is a sampling version of the classical Explore-Then-Commit algorithm in multi-armed bandit problems.
-In the case where there is no exploration, i.e. exploration factor $M$ is equal to 1, we simply refer to this algorithm as Active Sampling (AS).
-As seen in Algorithm~\ref{alg:AS}, ASE performs random exploration for $MK$ steps, and then it samples each arm according to its reward estimate.
+In this section, we introduce the Greedy Active Sampling with Warm-up (GASW) algorithm, which is a sampling version of the classical Explore-Then-Commit algorithm in multi-armed bandit problems.
+In the case where there is no exploration, i.e. exploration factor $M$ is equal to 1, \emph{the algorithm becomes greedy} and we simply refer to it as Greedy Active Sampling (GAS).
+As seen in Algorithm~\ref{alg:AS}, GAS performs random exploration for $MK$ steps, and then it samples each arm according to its reward estimate.
 The algorithm then continuously updates these estimates during sampling.

-The following theorem demonstrates that, unlike bandits, there is no exploration-exploitation trade-off in multi-armed sampling problems.
+The following theorem demonstrates that, unlike bandits, there is barely any need for exploration in multi-armed sampling problems.
 Specifically, we see that with a negligible exploration of $O(\log(T))$, we obtain near-optimal regret bounds that differ from our lower bounds up to logarithmic terms.
 Moreover, if there is no exploration at all, then the regret bounds would be multiplied by a factor that grows faster than $\log(T)$, but slower than $T^{\varepsilon}$, for any $\varepsilon > 0$.
 Note that with the same amount of exploration, the Explore-Then-Commit algorithms suffer a linear regret in multi-armed bandit problems.